Disaster Pilot 2023

 In a global, cloud-based disaster information ecosystem, awareness of threats, vulnerabilities, and impacts can be promoted and shared through the collaborative development of workflow concepts.
 Analyzable observational and predictive data must be integrated and transformed into concrete actions.

-Providing the right people in the right place at the right time with the clues they need to take the right action: this is the only way to limit the impact of disasters.
-This is made possible by out-of-the-box indicator workflows that can be adapted to the situation at hand.
+Providing the right people in the right place at the right time with the clues they need to take the right action is the only way to limit the impact of disasters.
+This is made possible by out-of-the-box indicator workflows that can be adapted to the situation.
+Besides technical aspects, effective organizational and personal collaboration, as well as social, economic, and political contexts, are equally important and need to be integrated into efficient disaster management and resilience systems.

 In disaster management and response situations, physical analysis and synthesis networks have often proven effective in promoting critical knowledge sharing and establishing effective action plans.
 This makes it possible to make timely decisions and generate rapid feedback loops.

-The pilot project includes a series of workshops and other activities.
-They aim to involve all stakeholders – sponsors, participants, practitioners, and other collaborators – in developing, exercising, and evaluating the technical capabilities to be tested in Disaster 2023.
+The pilot project included a series of workshops and other activities.
+They aimed to involve all stakeholders – sponsors, participants, practitioners, and other collaborators – in developing, exercising, and evaluating the technical capabilities to be tested in Disaster 2023.

-At the same time, the project will explore the extent to which approaches to physical synthesis center effectiveness can be replicated in a distributed environment.
-Virtual collaboration tools, which have recently become both necessary and highly effective, will be used for this purpose.
+At the same time, the project explored the extent to which approaches to physical synthesis center effectiveness can be replicated in a distributed environment.
+Virtual collaboration tools, which have recently become both necessary and highly effective, were used for this purpose.

 - Stakeholder collaboration on workflows between data and decisions.